VidyasagarMSC/Awesome-AI/README.md

 # Awesome-AI

-A curated list of articles, books, MOOCs, infographics and many more covering Artificial Intelligence, Machine Learning and Deep Learning.
+A curated list of articles, books, courses, infographics and many more covering Artificial Intelligence, Machine Learning and Deep Learning.

 ## Beginners - Getting Started